icopy-site/awesome/docs/awesome/free-for-dev.md

   * [flock.com](https://flock.com) — A faster way for your team to communicate.
 Free Unlimited Messages, Channels, Users, Apps & Integrations
   * [Igloo](https://www.igloosoftware.com/) — Internal portal for sharing documents, blogs and calendars etc. Free for up to 10 users.
   * [riot.im](https://about.riot.im/) — A decentralized communication tool built on Matrix.
 Group chats, direct messaging, encrypted file transfers, voice and video chats, and easy integration with other services.
+  * [Microsoft Teams](https://products.office.com/en-us/microsoft-teams/free) — Microsoft Teams is a chat-based digital hub that brings conversations, content, and apps together in one place all from a single experience.
+Free for up to 300 users.

 ## Code Quality